^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Who is the resuscitator?
+Who is a resuscitator?

-Most often, cases where you should go to the intensive care unit are related to the shock state, which is typical for many injuries and certain diseases and has several varieties.
-Depending on the cause of the shock, the shock can be traumatic, cardiogenic, hypovolemic (with large blood loss), infectious-toxic (with bacterial and viral lesions), septic (with sepsis and severe purulent inflammation), neurogenic (after spinal cord injury), anaphylactic for allergies) or combined.
+Most often, cases when it is necessary to contact a resuscitator are associated with a state of shock, which is typical for many injuries and some diseases and has several varieties.
+Depending on the cause, shock can be traumatic, cardiogenic, hypovolemic (with large blood loss), infectious-toxic (with bacterial-viral lesions), septic (with sepsis and severe purulent inflammation), neurogenic (after spinal cord injury), anaphylactic (with allergies) or combined.

 Resuscitator